jayanthsagar/neo4j-helm-oci-backup-tool/README.md

 I have added logic to upload backup to OCI Object storage

 Requirement:
+## Important - Use the same version of neo4j running in your cluster (Update the same in Dockerfile)[Dockerfile](neo4j-helm-oci-backup-tool/Dockerfile)
 ## OCI-CLI (files: config, private key)
  ### Configure an OCI-CLI environment
 The OCI-CLI environment must be activated and configured for use.
 This includes creating an appropriate OCI configuration file and populating that file with information about the target OCI account.